meeeejin/til/mysql/doublewrite-buffer.md

 }
 ```

-The following is a quote from [Jeremy's post](https://blog.jcole.us/2013/05/05/innodb-tidbit-the-doublewrite-buffer-wastes-32-pages-512-kib/).
+The following is quoted from [Jeremy's post](https://blog.jcole.us/2013/05/05/innodb-tidbit-the-doublewrite-buffer-wastes-32-pages-512-kib/).

 - The DWB is used as a “scratch area” to write (by default) 128 pages contiguously before flushing them out to their final destinations.
 But actually, it allocates a total of **160** pages:
     - `FSP_EXTENT_SIZE / 2 = 64 / 2 = 32 pages`
     - `2 * TRX_SYS_DOUBLEWRITE_BLOCK_SIZE = 2 * 64 = 128 pages`
 - The initial 32 pages allocated are there purely just to cause the fragment array to be filled up thus forcing the `fseg_alloc_free_page` calls that follow to start allocating complete extents for the remaining 128 pages (that the DWB actually needs).
 The code then checks which extents were allocated and adds the initial page numbers for those extents to the `TRX_SYS` header as the DWB allocation.
 In a typical system, InnoDB would allocate the following pages:
     - Fragment pages 13-44: Perpetually unused fragment pages, but left allocated to the file segment for the DWB
-    - Extent starting at page 64, ending at page 127: Block 1 of the DWB in practice.
+    - Extent starting at page 64-ending at page 127: Block 1 of the DWB in practice.
-    - Extent starting at page 128, ending at page 191: Block 2 of the DWB in practice
+    - Extent starting at page 128-ending at page 191: Block 2 of the DWB in practice

 ## Initialize the DWB